shazow/whatsabi/README.md

 ## Caveats

+* If the contract is verified, `autoload` will just fetch the registered ABI and everything should be perfect either way.
-* Finding valid function selectors works great!
+* Finding valid function selectors from bytecode works great!
 * Detecting Solidity-style function modifiers (view, payable, etc) is still unreliable.
 * There's some minimal attempts at guessing the presence of arguments, but also unreliable.
 * Call graph traversal only supports static jumps right now.
 Dynamic jumps are skipped until we add abstract stack tracing, this is the main cause of above's unreliability.